ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * Incident Request Ticket – the Incident Request Ticket attribute specifies that the approver add an incident ticket number to the approval request.
 * Multi-factor Authentication – the Multi-factor Authentication attribute specifies whether MFA is required for activation.

-Note, the product name for Microsoft Information Protection is still named Azure Information Protection within the defined Azure AD Roles.
+Note: the product name for Microsoft Information Protection is still referred to as Azure Information Protection within the defined Azure AD Roles.

 RBAC Design Decisions for all agencies and implementation types.